 Background-wise, Doctor Ka is pretty much Doctor Fate.
 For the costume, Shadow Destroyer looks like an Evil Twin of Doctor Fate.

-Nighthawk shares a name with Marvel's Nighthawk, but was essentially Batman before appearing in-game.
-He gets an entire update themed around him, which in some ways does separate him, but in some cases extends the similarities with Batman, especially Year One.
+As mentioned above, Nighthawk shares a name with Marvel's Nighthawk, but was essentially Batman before appearing in-game.
+An entire update was themed around him, which in some ways separated him, but in some cases extends the similarities, especially Year One.

 Bluejay shares some character and background traits with Catwoman: She was betrayed by her former boss and became a super-thief, but is even less evil than Foxbat and willing to team up with the player to fight a more serious threat.